kasramojallal1/DFA/README.md

 # DFA

-This is a code that reads descriptions of a DFA machine and creates an NFA one from it.
-The discreptions of the NFA machine will be writen in an output .txt file.
+This is a code that reads descriptions of a DFA machine and checks if the input string is accepted by the DFA machine.